-The 3rd Circuit Court of Appeals is a federal-level appellate court that sits below the U.S. Supreme Court in the judicial branch of American government.
+The 3rd Circuit Court of Appeals is a federal-level appeals court.
+Courts at this level are superseded only by the U.S. Supreme Court in the judicial branch of government.
 The court was created in 1891 and is based in Philadelphia, Pennsylvania.

 Third Judicial Circuit Court Structure and Function

-At the federal level the circuit or appellate courts have jurisdiction over the 94 U.S. District Courts that are within their regions.
-The 3rd Circuit has jurisdiction over five district court regions including three in Pennsylvania, one in New Jersey, one in Delaware and one in the U.S. Virgin Islands.
+There are 94 U.S. District Courts across the country that the circuit courts have jurisdiction over.
+The 3rd Circuit presides over five district court regions: three in Pennsylvania, one in New Jersey, one in Delaware and one in the U.S. Virgin Islands.
 Each region has a bankruptcy court except for the Virgin Islands.
-Cases that are decided by one of the federal district courts and appealed to the 3rd Circuit may go to the U.S. Supreme Court if the Supreme Court justices seek it out or if a party to the case successfully petitions the Supreme Court to review the circuit court’s decision.
+Cases that are decided by one of the federal district courts and appealed to the 3rd Circuit may be reviewed by justices of the U.S. Supreme Court if they are successfully petitioned to do so or if the Supreme Court decides to take it up.
+About 75 percent of the Supreme Court’s caseload consists of circuit court case reviews.

 Third Judicial Circuit Court Caseload